Trita: Relation to Indra and Killing of Trishiras

-Other Stories
+Other stories

-In RV 1.105, Trita fallen into a well begs aid from the gods.
-Sayana on 1.105 comments that this relates to three rishis, Ekata, Dvita and Trita who found a well, and Trita, drawing water, was pushed down by the other two and imprisoned, where he composed a hymn to the gods, and managed miraculously to prepare the sacrificial Soma; this is alluded to in RV 9.34.4 and described in Mahabharata 9.2095.
+In RV 1.105, Trita fell into a well and begged for aid from the gods.
+Sayana on 1.105 comments that this relates to three rishis, Ekata, Dvita and Trita, who found a well; and Trita, drawing water, was pushed down by the other two and imprisoned, where he composed a hymn to the gods, and managed miraculously to prepare the sacrificial Soma.
+This is alluded to in RV 9.34.4 and described in Mahabharata 9.2095.

 RV 8.47 asks Dawn to send away bad dreams to Trita, who eats them and wears them on his body as ornaments; Dvita also receives these bad dreams.